3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;I got lips that long to kiss you
 &nbsp;     G             G5+
 &nbsp;And keep you satisfied
-&nbsp;          C                  Am         -clave de C
-&nbsp;If there's anything that you want,
+&nbsp;          C                  Am         -clave de C &nbsp;If there's anything that you want
 &nbsp;           C               G
 &nbsp;If there's anyhting I can do